Rollbit vs Stake

 • players who already know they want Rollbit rather than just “the better option”

-Decision graphic showing which type of player should choose Stake and which should choose Rollbit
+Decision guide showing which players should choose Stake and which players may prefer Rollbit

 This is why Stake wins the page.